Apart from the many great things smartphones have done for us, it has also changed our behavior in a way that makes us more prone to accidents.

-Popular ride sharing company Uber recently began monitoring abrupt movements in the accelerometer of smartphones, in order to remove bad drivers in their workforce and maintain better safety for their passengers.
-This use of apps is slowly conditioning us towards reliance on technology rather than our own judgement while driving.
-This may pave way to a more technologically advanced driving environment.
+Popular ride-sharing company Uber recently began monitoring abrupt movements in the accelerometer of smartphones, in order to remove bad drivers in their workforce and maintain better safety for their passengers.
+This use of apps is slowly conditioning us towards reliance on technology rather than our own judgment while driving.
+This may pave the way to a more technologically advanced driving environment.
 Autonomous vehicles may be the face of future driving technology.

 Injured by a Distracted Driver in St. Louis?